What Is Online Paid Advertising? (Plus 6 Things to Know)

-To get started on your paid advertising campaign, our team at WebFX is ready to help.
+To get started on your paid advertising campaign or learn more about paid advertising platforms, our team at WebFX is ready to help.
 Contact us online to begin generating valuable traffic to your website.
 Find out about our pay-per-click (PPC) management services today.

 What Is Online Paid Advertising?

 In contrast to earned and owned advertising, online paid advertising requires the purchase of ad spots to attract internet traffic.
 The featured ads show up on designated websites, and marketers or companies bid against their competition for keywords that pertain to their services or products.
 The bidding is dependent on a certain amount of responses or there’s a fixed price for impressions.

 6 Things Every Future Advertiser Should Know About Paid Online Advertising